Vaxity1/Aether/README.md

 # Discord Automation GUI

-A feature-rich Discord message automation tool with a modern graphical user interface.
+A project that started out as a feature-rich Discord message automation tool with a modern graphical user interface that turned into a glorious dopamine rushed dance to get a autonomous AI Agent thats capable of self-repair, self-diagnosis, learning from past conversations, projects, failed code, failed terminal entries, etc.  This project for me has turned into a beautiful thing where superior prompting techniques have lead to a plausible Autonomous AI Agent Template that is constantly improving itself, testing itself, tracking its own learning rate, etc.

+More to come!

 ## 🚀 Quick Start